-OK Geometry observes that the point P appears to be the symmedian point (commonly denoted as X6) of the triangle \triangle ABC and presents some additional observed facts related to the point P. To view more information about the object P, click on the More or the Extensive button.
+OK Geometry observes that the point P appears to be the symmedian point (commonly denoted as X6) of the triangle $\Delta$ ABC and presents some additional observed facts related to the point P. To view more information about the object P (more properties and more considered objects), click on the More button.
+The Extensive button will display an extensive list of properties involving a large set of triangle objects.

 The objects that are mentioned in the list of properties can be readily displayed.
-For example, to display the Fermat line, put the text Fermat line in a block (or simply position the cursor on the text) and click the Show command - the Fermat line will appear on the construction (Figure 6).
+For example, to display the Fermat line, put the text Fermat line in a block (or simply position the cursor on the text) and click the Show command - the Fermat line will appear on the construction (Figure 7).
 To add at once several objects mentioned the list to the construction, simply put the objects in a block and click the Show command.

 You can also obtain an explanation of the terms in the list of properties.
-For example, to obtain some basic information of the Fermat line (or some other term), click on the Whatls command (a question mark with arrow will appear) and then click on the term with the (question mark) pointer.
-An explanation of the Fermat line will appear (Figure 7).
+For example, to obtain some basic information of the Fermat line (or some other term), click on the WhatIs command (a question mark with arrow will appear) and then click on the term with the (question mark) pointer.
+An explanation of the Fermat line will appear (Figure 8).

 Finally, there is a glossary that relates the terms in the list of properties to other similar terms in triangle analysis.
-For example, to find articles related to symmedian point, click on the Glossary command (a spider pointer will appear) and then click on the term Symmedian point with the (spider) pointer The list of articles related to symmedian will appear (Figure 8).
+For example, to find articles related to symmedian point, click on the Glossary command (a spider pointer will appear) and then click on the term Symmedian point with the (spider) pointer The list of articles related to symmedian will appear (Figure 9).